What is the difference between a Calligraphy Writer and Nice Handwriting?

 How To Find A Professional Calligrapher Online

 When you want to hire a professional calligrapher, how do you find someone online?

 As in most cases, it’s “buyer beware” because anyone can call themselves a calligrapher.
 That’s because calligraphy actually just means the art of beautiful writing.
 So whatever someone thinks is beautiful could be what you think is awful handwriting!
 That’s actually my opinion about most “modern calligraphy” (see above example) that is being sold right now by people who call themselves calligraphers.

-What Do You Call A Person Who Does Professional Writing?
+What Do You Call A Person Who Does Calligraphy Writing?

 I’ve been called a “calligraphist” and also spelled with one “l” caligraphist.
 The old term for someone who writes calligraphy is “scribe”.